AdaptiveMotorControlLab/CellSeg3D/docs/res/guides/inference_module_guide.rst

-TRAILMAP_MS       A PyTorch implementation of the `TRAILMAP project on GitHub`_ pretrained with mesoSPIM data TRAILMAP          An implementation of the `TRAILMAP project on GitHub`_ using a `3DUNet for PyTorch`_ SwinUNetR         `Swin Transformers for Semantic Segmentation of Brain Tumors in MRI Images`_
+TRAILMAP_MS       A PyTorch implementation of the `TRAILMAP project on GitHub`_ pretrained with mesoSPIM data TRAILMAP          An implementation of the `TRAILMAP project on GitHub`_ using a `3DUNet for PyTorch`_ SwinUNetR         `Swin Transformers for Semantic Segmentation of Brain Tumors in MRI Images`_ WNet             `WNet, A Deep Model for Fully Unsupervised Image Segmentation`_
 ==============   ================================================================================================

 .. _Fully Convolutional Neural Networks for Volumetric Medical Image Segmentation: https://arxiv.org/pdf/1606.04797.pdf